LARCs, i.e., Long-Acting Reversible Contraceptives

 “We believe articulating these principles is necessary to protect the bodily autonomy and to respect the agency, health, and dignity of marginalized women so that those who have historically been oppressed or harmed feel safe when making reproductive decisions.
 This is a critical step forward.
 This is what reproductive justice looks like.”

-The statement has been endorsed by hundreds of national, state, and local organizations and individuals.
+Hundreds of national, state, and local organizations and individuals have endorsed the statement.
 This is a living document shared by Sister Song and The Network.